 Lopez noted Nobelium’s return to traditional methods such as phishing, API abuse and token theft, adding that “if successful, lateral movement across the compromised organization’s network would be the next stage, allowing for data theft, reconnaissance, compromise of customer systems and more.”

-See also: Top Microsegmentation Tools for 2021
+See also: Top Microsegmentation Tools

 Supply Chain Attacks Won’t Stop